 Each year, the CEW Board of Directors is required to hold an Annual General Meeting (AGM) of members.
 Recognizing that not all members may be able to attend the AGM, an absentee voting process has been established to allow all members to exercise their right to vote in matters governing CEW’s administration.

 Under the NFP Act, the CEW membership votes on resolutions to make decisions related to the administration of the corporation, such as creating, amending or dissolving by-laws.
 Copies of past member resolutions are available by contacting Lisa Taylor.
-At least one resolution will be put to a members’ vote at the next AGM, with the option to vote by proxy.
+At least two resolutions for 2018 will be put to a members’ vote at the next AGM, with the option to vote by proxy.
 The voting by proxy form can be found here.

 Standard Operating Procedure